kercre123/victor/docs/architecture/visionSystem.md

 The Robot's vision system has two parts:

  1. The `VisionComponent` which is a component of the Robot which provides an interface to vision capabilities to the rest of the system ([behaviors](behaviors.md), [actions](actions.md), etc.).
  2. The `VisionSystem` which is a member of the `VisionComponent` and runs on its own thread.
-This is because vision processing is substantially slower than anything else (and depends heavily on which vision modes ar enabled) and thus we cannot have the processing of an image block the rest of an engine update tick.
+This is because vision processing is substantially slower than anything else (and depends heavily on which vision modes are enabled) and thus we cannot have the processing of an image block the rest of an engine update tick.

 Note that it is _possible_ to put the vision system in "synchronous" mode, making it run on the main thread.
 This is mainly useful for unit/webots tests.